guides

 They're Clear

+Jewel tones are pure, vivid versions of a color.
 Emerald green versus sage green.
 One is vibrant and jewel-like, the other has grey mixed in.
 Clear colors reflect light back and make brown skin glow.
+Our guide to best clothing colors for brown skin explains chroma in more detail and covers color palettes by undertone.

 Choosing Based on Undertone